Waneek Horn-Miller: Personal life

 Born in Montreal, Quebec, Horn-Miller is the daughter of former model and First Nations activist Kahn-Tineta Horn and George Miller (Mohawk educator and academic), and the half-sister of actress Kaniehtiio Horn.

-She was present at the Oka Crisis in the occupational camp as a 14-year-old.
-On the 78th and last day of the standoff, as the occupiers were walking out there was a physical altercation between soldiers and Mohawk warriors; a soldier stabbed Waneek near the heart with a bayonet as she carried her sister, and she nearly died as a result.
+She was present at the Oka Crisis as a 14-year-old; Horn-Miller spent weeks in the occupiers' encampment while her mother served as a negotiator.
+"My mother, Kahentinetha Horn is a native activist, old-school from the '60s.
+She was there and me and my little sister ended up following her there," Horn-Miller told a Canadian interviewer on the 25th anniversary of the incident.

+After 78 days of the standoff, most of the protesters dismantled their barricades; the last occupied site was the Kanesatake treatment center, a tribal center for treating drug and alcohol addiction that had been built three years earlier.
+The women leaders in the center decided to end their protest.
+As some fifty adults and children marched out together, an altercation erupted between Mohawk warriors and soldiers.
+Horn-Miller, who was leading her four-year-old sister Kaniehtiio to safety, found herself face-to-face with a soldier who had, weeks earlier, refused to allow her to bring her schoolbooks into the encampment.
+"I pointed at him and said 'I know you…' " she recalled.
+"As I pointed at him I pulled my little sister behind my back and right at that point I got hit in the chest... and I fell forward and then someone kicked my feet out from underneath me and I landed on my back and my little sister fell on top of me."
+The soldier had stabbed her in the chest with a bayonet. he and the other protesters were held in custody for 22 hours more, before she was given full medical attention.
+She recalled that a doctor treating her told her that had the bayonet "been a centimetre either way it would have gone right into your heart and you would have died."

 During her 2000 Olympic campaign Horn-Miller appeared nude, except for a water polo ball and a feather, on the cover of Time magazine.

 In 2014, Horn-Miller was one of seven people suing the Kahnawake Mohawk Council over the "marry out, stay out" policy, which prevents Mohawks who marry non-Mohawks from staying in the territory.

 In February 2017, Horn-Miller was announced as the director of community engagement for the National Inquiry into Missing and Murdered Indigenous Women and Girls.
 Horn-Miller stepped down from the inquiry in August.
 There was controversy surrounding the operations and a coalition of family members, activists and academics sent a letter to Prime Minister Justin Trudeau demanding the "deeply misguided" inquiry get a hard reset.